-Although this is obvious a few people who bought the First Edition thought they cut corners in this area and had leakage within a very short time.
+Although this is obvious a we know of cases where people thought they could cut corners in this area and unfortunately suffered leakage within a very short time.

 Our experience over the years is that a lightweight pondliner is sufficient for a small scale green roof.
 The Walter Segal method of waterproofing for self-build uses a pond-liner material.
 This is the method John used on his first green roof on his own house.

 Jon Broome, who has built a number of houses using this method, including on his own house Shaw’s Cottage, where our good friend and colleague Gary Grant designed the roof.

 The advantages of a pond liner for small scale builds are:

 - The pipe sleeve [outlet sleeve] for internal drainage can be supplied pre welded to your liner in the position you specify, saving work and detailing for the builder.

 - Another advantage is also that the complete liner can be fabricated off site and delivered in one piece.
 This means no specialist onsite work.
 The waterproofing is simple rolled out and ready to go.